beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * added `GAME/ShowServerName` startscript entry.
 If not empty, the initial connection screen's "Connecting to: X" message will display the value of that option instead of the host's IP.
 * added `Spring.GetModOption(string key) -> string? value`.
 Returns a single modoption; replaces the `Spring.GetModOptions().foo` pattern for greater performance.
 * added `Spring.GetMapOption(string key) -> string? value`, ditto for a single mapoption.
+* add a `Patrolling` selection filter.
+Applies to units that have a Patrol command among the first 4 commands (remember Patrol prepends Fight, which itself prepends Attack).
+* the `SpringDataRoot` springsetting now accepts multiple data root paths.
+Split them via ';' (on Windows) or ':' (elsewhere).
+* `Spring.GetUnitWorkerTask` now works on factories.
+* major performance (incl. loading time and Lua memory usage) improvements.
+* further Tracy instrumentation.

 ### More interfaces in `defs.lua`
 The following functions are now available in the `defs.lua` phase: